Skip to content

 'ease' should no longer be a problem with the new FSRS algorithm.
 You only need this if you are not using it.

-After starting at whatever ease factor that you set, the ease factor of your cards will continually decrease as you fail them or press 'hard' causing the intervals to grow smaller and smaller and reviews to pile up more quickly.
-The only thing you can do about this, in the default configuration of Anki, is to press 'easy'.
-Most people are however not used to pressing this button, and they shouldn't have to think about whether they want to pass the card normally or press 'easy' every time either, as it introduces unnecessary decision thinking time and effort.
+After starting with your initial ease factor, the ease factor of your cards will gradually decrease as you fail them or press 'hard'.
+This causes intervals to shrink and reviews to accumulate more quickly.
+In the default Anki configuration, the only way to counteract this is to press 'easy'.
+However, most people aren't accustomed to using this button, and they shouldn't have to decide whether to pass the card normally or press 'easy' every time, as it introduces unnecessary decision-making time and effort.

 The solution: Straight Rewards

-This is in my opinion the best way to solve this issue.
-This plugin will increase the ease factor of your cards if you continuously manage to pass them, making it by far the least intrusive option listed here, keeping intact the original purpose of ease while also providing a way for ease to recover once you start remembering the relevant information.
+In my opinion, this is the best way to address the ease issue.
+This plugin increases the ease factor of your cards if you consistently pass them, making it the least intrusive option.
+It preserves the original purpose of ease while providing a way for it to recover once you start remembering the information.

-One of the advantages of this option is that it also works on mobile devices without installing the plugin on them.
-When you sync on the device that has straight rewards installed, it will add ease rewards to all cards that you reviewed before the last sync.
+One advantage of this option is that it also works on mobile devices without installing the plugin on them.
+When you sync on the device with Straight Rewards installed, it will add ease rewards to all cards reviewed before the last sync.

-The setting menu is very easy to understand, and you can calculate settings you prefer using the formula on the Ankiweb page.
-There is already sensible default settings if you don't want to modify anything, but feel free to copy my settings:
+The settings menu is straightforward, and you can calculate your preferred settings using the formula on the AnkiWeb page.
+There are sensible default settings if you don't want to modify anything, but feel free to copy my settings:

 Other useful plugins